edgedb/edgedb-rust/edgedb-tokio/src/tutorial.md

 ## Transactions

 The client also has a `.transaction()` method that allows atomic [transactions](https://www.edgedb.com/docs/edgeql/transactions).

+Note: What often may seem to require an atomic transaction can instead be achieved with links and [backlinks](https://www.edgedb.com/docs/edgeql/paths#backlinks) which are both idiomatic and easy to use in EdgeDB.
+For example, if one object holds a `required link` to two other objects and each of these two objects has a single banklink to the first one, simply inserting the first object will effectively change the state of the other two instantaneously.

-Wikipedia has a good example of a transaction and why it would be best done atomically:
+Wikipedia has a good example of a transaction which will serve for the next example:

 ```
 An example of an atomic transaction is a monetary transfer from bank account A